yasen-petrov/axway-open-docs/content/en/docs/apim_installation/apiportal_install/upgrade_automatic.md

 {{< alert title="Note" color="primary" >}} Currently, API Portal upgrade from CentOS 7 to CentOS 8 is not supported.
 You can only apply a clean install on CentOS 8. {{< /alert >}}

-## Upgrade API Portal using the cumulative upgrade script
+## Upgrade using the cumulative upgrade script

 If you have a **7.5.5** or **7.6.2** API Portal installation, you can upgrade directly to API Portal **7.7 November 2020** by using the cumulative script.